ccicconetti/ccicconetti.github.io/bio.md

 I have a PhD in Information Engineering from the University of Pisa (2007), where I also received my Laurea degree in Computer Science Engineering.
 I have been working in [Intecs](http://www.en.intecs.it/) from 2009 to 2013 as an R&D Manager and a Business Unit leader within the Telecommunications division, where I also acted as the official contact for ETSI and Net!Works.
 From 2014 to 2018 I have been a software engineer at [MBI](http://mbigroup.it/en/index) working on the design, development, validation, and operation of Software Defined Radio powered satellite communication platforms.
-I am now a Researcher in the [Ubiquitous Internet](http://cnd.iit.cnr.it/) group of [IIT-CNR](http://www.iit.cnr.it/).
+I am now a Researcher in the [Ubiquitous Internet](http://cnd.iit.cnr.it/) group of [IIT-CNR](http://www.iit.cnr.it/), where I am the head of the |Quantum⟩ lab since 2022.
 I have been the project manager of projects FP7 CROWD and ESA SAT4NET, and I have been involved in FP7 projects SANDRA and MOTO, FP6 project EuQoS, Celtic WINNER+, and other national R&D projects (QuaSAR, NADIR, IPERMOB, ARTES 4.0, QUANCOM).
-I am currently involved in H2020 project MARVEL and Horizon Europe projects EDGELESS (where I am the scientific manager), 6Green, and QUID.
+I am currently involved in H2020 project MARVEL and Horizon Europe projects EDGELESS (where I am the scientific manager), 6Green, HPCQS, and QUID; I participate to the National Recovery and Resilience Plan (NRRP) in three initiatives: [ICSC](https://www.supercomputing-icsc.it/) national centre for High Performance Computing, Big Data and Quantum Computing, National Quantum Science and Technology Institute (NQSTI), and SEcurity and RIghts in the CyberSpace (SERICS).
 In 2021 I have been the recipient, with Prof. Enzo Mingozzi, of a research grant awarded by the Networking Team at [Facebook](https://research.fb.com/blog/2021/08/announcing-the-winners-of-the-2021-networking-request-for-proposals-in-internet-and-web-services/).
 I am an editor of the IEEE Networking Letters and a member of the program committee of several international conferences (including IEEE PerCom, IEEE WoWMoM, IEEE ISCC, IEEE WCNC, ACM CCgrid).
-I co-authored 60+ papers published in international journals, peer-reviewed conference proceedings and book chapters, and two international patents, with an h-index of 27 (Google scholar).
+I co-authored 70+ papers published in international journals, peer-reviewed conference proceedings and book chapters, and two international patents, with an h-index of 28 (Google scholar).
 I have an [Erdös number of three](http://www.oakland.edu/enp/) and a [Dijkstra number of four](https://www.csauthors.net/distance/claudio-cicconetti/edsger-w-dijkstra).

 ## Awards